koomited/DataBeez_Hackaton_Data_Engineer/README.md

 ## Overview

 This project involves building a data pipeline to fetch and process daily weather data, including temperature, meteorological descriptions, pressure, and humidity, for Senegalese cities **Dakar** and **Thies**.
-The architecture is deployed using **Astronomer**, automated with **GitHub Actions**, and visualized in **Power BI** for insightful analysis.
+The architecture is deployed using **Astronomer**, automated with **GitHub Actions**, and visualized in **Tableau** for insightful analysis.

 ---